Conditions of Purchase (01.07.2018)

 a) free from defects of any kind,

-b) fully suitable for the intended or agreed purpose and
+b) fully suitable for the intended or agreed purpose,

-If the supplier has independently provided or offered a longer or more extensive guarantee, then this supplier provided or offered guarantee applies.
-The right of recourse of RAUMEDIC against the supplier due to defect of quality in accordance with sections 478, 479 of the German Civil Code remains unaffected.
-RAUMEDIC can also apply the right of recourse, if the end customer is not a consumer but a company.
-The supplier releases RAUMEDIC from all claims of the RAUMEDIC customer in relation to provision of guarantee.
-Moreover, in cases of defective title the supplier releases RAUMEDIC from any possible existing claims of third parties.
-Where defective title is concerned, a limitation period of 10 years applies.
+If the supplier has provided or offered a longer or more extensive warranty or guarantee on its own initiative, this warranty/guarantee provided or offered by the supplier shall apply.
+Rights of recourse by RAUMEDIC against the supplier due to claims for defects in accordance with Sections 478 and 479 of the German Civil Code (BGB) shall remain unaffected.
+If the end customer is not a consumer but an entrepreneur, Sections 445a and 445b of the German Civil Code (BGB) shall apply mutatis mutandis (as of January 1, 2018).
+The supplier shall indemnify RAUMEDIC against all claims of the RAUMEDIC customer in relation to the warranty.
+The supplier shall also indemnify RAUMEDIC against any existing claims of third parties due to legal imperfections in title.
+A limitation period of 3 years shall apply to legal imperfections in title.

 - If recalls or service actions occur due to problems in the supplier's delivery items, then the supplier bears all costs arising insofar as the problems covered by the supplier.
 This also applies to costs, which RAUMEDIC is charged by its customers.

-- In urgent cases, RAUMEDIC is entitled to repair or have repaired defects in a delivery item at the cost of the supplier, without needing to make the supplier aware in advance of the type and manner of the defect rectification.
+- In urgent cases, RAUMEDIC shall be entitled to repair defects in a delivery item, or have them repaired, at the cost of the supplier or to procure a replacement from a third party, without needing to notify the supplier in advance of the defect and how it is remedied.

 - The orders from RAUMEDIC assume that the supplier has, to cover any possible product liability risk, insured the product risk within the scope of his normal business liability insurance.
 RAUMEDIC can request to see any corresponding insurance policies.